streamingfast/proto-eosio/README.md

-# `dfuse` for EOSIO protobuf definitions
+# EOSIO on StreamingFast protobuf definitions

-This repository holds protocol buffer definition files (`.proto`) for dfuse for EOSIO products.
+This repository holds protocol buffer definition files (`.proto`) for EOSIO on StreamingFast products.

 ## Usage